 What Are Some Signs I Should Ask for a Second Opinion?

-There are three main reasons to search for a second opinion:
+There are three main reasons to schedule a second opinion appointment:

 1) You need to switch practices: Perhaps you moved, or maybe your dentist sold his practice to someone else–and the new dentist proposes a lot of new dental work that “needs” to be done.
 The second opinion is to see if the work is needed.